UFUG2601-CPP-Programming/Lab/lab05/README.md

 ```

-## Task 0:
+## Task 0: Preparation
 1. Get the Lab code from Github, and open the Lab folder in VS Code or your favorite editor.
-2. Create a folder call `.vscode` in the root directory of your Lab folder.
+2. Create a folder called `.vscode` in the root directory of your Lab folder.
 3. Copy `launch.json` and `tasks.json` into `.vscode` folder.

 ## Task 1: Debug lab05.cpp
-1. Run code and try to debug the lab05.cpp .
+1. Run code and try to debug the `lab05.cpp`.
-2. Try to set breakpoint and press `continue`.
+2. Try to set a breakpoint and press `continue`.
 3. Try to press `step over`, `step into` and `step out`.
 4. Try to debug lab05.cpp with input 5 step by step.

 ## Task 2: Complete Problem 1 - Small Robot Walks Big Maze in Recursion
 1. Please try to complete this task by recursion.
 2. You may use the approach you learned in this lab to debug your program.
-(Directly modify lab05.cpp is fine.)
+(You can directly use `lab05.cpp`.)
-3. You `must` set a visited array to remember the location that robot visited in case for huge search space.
+3. You can set a visited array to remember the location that robot visited in case for huge search space.

 ## Additional Contents (VERY IMPORTANT)